thatguylah/YaoKuan-Technical-Assessment/Section-1-SQL-Assignment/README.md

     psql -U myuser mydatabase

+Folder structure:
+- README.md (Contains questions, answers, code snippets)
+- `docker/`
+  - Dockerfile (Stand up Postgres ENV on local docker engine)
+  - DDL.sql (Basic Data Definition Language to stand up tables and insert mock values)
+- `queries/`
+  - relevant .sql queries, copy and paste the relevant snippets and run them in psql shell as needed
+  - Optionally you may also choose to spin up a lightweight SQL client like sqlelectron or DBeaver to connect to the Postgres container.
+  - I prefer using psql shell directly tho :)
+- `terraform/`
+  - TODO: simple rds.tf script that spins up the same infra in AWS instead.
+Along with all the defined DDL.
+  - Likely will use RDS in Postgres.

 # Q1.
 Update Query
 *Q: When a customer updates their contact phone number, what query should we run in order to save that update to the database?*